Autognorics/Gnomi/README.md

 Fragments of the text here were extracted from the book Originemology.
 Some ideas emerged in an early version of the manuscript on Creation by Laws.
 The general view discussed in this hub was covered during the various exploratory experiments conducted in the Biotronics Project.

-> "Life is Chemistry not Biology." ~ Joey Lawsin
+> "Every creature is a living instruction that runs the algorithm of life." ~ Joey Lawsin

 <!--
 **Autognorics/Autognorics** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.